factscript/factscript/README.md

 ```kotlin
 emit event { OrderFulfillmentStarted(orderId, accountId, total) }
 ```
 Next, we want to fetch the goods from the inventory and simultaneously retreive the payment.
 As these two steps are independent from each other, we do not care much about in the order in which they are executed.
 What we do care about is that they both have to finish successfully before we continue.
-As you may know, this is called parallel execution, and in the Flow language it is scripted with the ```execute all``` statement.
+As you may know, this is called parallel execution, and in Factscript it is scripted with the ```execute all``` statement.
 ```kotlin
 execute all {
     execute command {